 Fidelity vs Schwab Comparison

-If you're searching for a big and reliable brokerage, Fidelity and
+If you’re looking for a large and trustworthy brokerage house, look no further than Fidelity and

-Charles Schwab have you covered.
-They both hold trillions of dollars in client assets and many years of experience.
+Charles Schwab.
+Both have trillions of dollars in client assets and decades of experience.
 But

 Cost